wofsauge/IsaacDocs/docs/Sprite.md

 ### Is·Event·Triggered () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }
 #### boolean IsEventTriggered ( string EventName ) {: .copyable aria-label='Functions' }
+Returns true if the specified event in the animation is currently being triggered.

 ___
 ### Is·Finished () {: aria-label='Functions' }